 When you put in your application, you'll need to pay an application fee, a credit check authorization fee, and you'll likely pay a deposit.
 If your application is denied, you'll get the deposit back, but not the application and credit authorization fee.

 IMPORTANT: If you hand over cash to your agent or the landlord, get a receipt!

 These two charges are sometimes grouped together or broken out into two separate charges.
 The combined fees will run you $60 - $150 per person for a rental building, and $300-$1,500 for condos and co-ops.
 Every person on the lease needs to pay the fees, so if you're applying with a roommate, you both need to pay.
 The cost covers the expense of running a credit check, verifying employment, rental history and more.

 Regular checks, cash and credit cards are rarely accepted, so be prepared and get a certified bank or travelers check in advance.
 Have your bank create two different checks in amounts big enough to cover the anticipated costs of the fees and the deposit.
-If you pay with cash, make sure to get a receipt from your broker or the landlord.
+If you pay with cash, make sure to get a receipt from your agent or the landlord.

 If someone beats you to the apartment, you can still submit a backup application in case the first application gets rejected.
 Just make sure the landlord isn't going to run a credit check unless the other application falls through.
 And make sure to get the fee refunded if the other application goes through.